FredrikAndersson-MU24/Cplusplus-minesweeper/README.md

 ## Project structure

-The main classes are Cell and GameBoard, where GameBoard holds a vector of Cell objects.
-The size of the vector is determined by the size that the user chooses for the GameBoard when starting a new game.
-Each cell has several member variables to for example keep track of if it has a mine or not.
+The main classes are `Cell` and `GameBoard`, where GameBoard holds a vector of `Cell` objects.
+The size of the vector is determined by the size that the user chooses for the `GameBoard` when starting a new game.
+Although there are three preset board sizes in the game menu, the function has been designed to handle dynamic sizing, given that the total number of cells is a perfect square.
+Each cell has several member variables to, for example, keep track of if it has a mine or not.

-Two utility classes are implemented to separate the corresponding logic from other classes and promote reusable code.
+Two utility classes are implemented to separate their respective logic from other classes and promote reusable code and
+abstraction:
-InputHandlers have functions to handle and validate user input.
-Menus contain all menus, where the main menu function is static and can is invoked from main without being instantiated.
+- `InputHandlers`: Contains functions to handle and validate user input.
+- `Menus`: Contains all menus, where the main menu function is static and therefore can be invoked from main.cpp without being instantiated.
 The underlying menus and helper functions are under private access specifier to ensure encapsulation.

 ```
 project_root/